Arm Holdings: Chip giant hopes for market value of more than $50bn

 Chief executive Rene Haas has said the company will keep its material intellectual property, headquarters and operations in the UK.

+A star of the British tech industry, Arm Holdings estimates that 70% of the world's population uses products that rely on its chips, including nearly all of the world's smartphones.

-Arm Holdings is owned by Japanese investment giant Softbank, which took over the company in 2016 in a deal that valued the firm at $32bn.
+The company is owned by Japanese investment giant Softbank, which took over the company in 2016 in a deal that valued the firm at $32bn.
 Prior to the purchase, it was listed in both London and New York for 18 years.

 Softbank will continue to own 90% of the company's shares after the share sale, which is smaller than initially proposed.
+Shares are expected to start trading next week.

 In a regulatory filing on Tuesday, Arm said it was selling 95,500,000 shares in the deal at a price expected to be between $47 and $51 per share.
 That would put its market value at between roughly $50bn and $54bn.